jmablog/markdown-cv/data-science.md

 [*UCDavis / Coursera*](https://coursera.org/verify/ME9TKTYNHSQ8)

 - Using SQL to extract, filter, aggregate, join, and analyse data
+- Using Apache Spark and DataBricks for distributed computing with Spark SQL

 `2020 - 2021`
 __MRes Sport & Exercise Science (Distinction)__